Malcx/TreeSheets-Web/README.md

 # TreeSheets Web

+Disclaimer: This is an entirely AI (Claude opus 5.5) port of TreeSheets.

 A self-hosted, password-protected web version of [TreeSheets](https://strlen.com/treesheets/) — the free-form hierarchical information organizer (a mix of spreadsheet, mind map, outliner and notes) by Wouter van Oortmerssen.
 Built with **PHP + SQLite** and plain JavaScript (no build